-Ancestral Author Plus is a desktop application that creates documents (in Open Document Text format - ODT) from GEDCOMs, images, text, and other source material.
+Ancestral Author Plus is a desktop application that creates documents from GEDCOMs, images, text, and other source material.
+Documents can be created in Portable Document Format (PDF), or Open Document Text (ODT) format.
 For a full explanation, click here.

 Ancestral Author Classic is a desktop application that creates PDF documents from GEDCOMs, images, text, and other source material.
 For a full explanation, click here.